IBM-Cloud/insurance-orders/README.md

-# CloudCo Insurance - Orders
+# Cloud Insurance Co. - Orders

 | **master** | [![Build Status](https://travis-ci.org/IBM-Bluemix/insurance-orders.svg?branch=master)](https://travis-ci.org/IBM-Bluemix/insurance-orders) |
 | ----- | ----- |
 | **dev** | [![Build Status](https://travis-ci.org/IBM-Bluemix/insurance-orders.svg?branch=dev)](https://travis-ci.org/IBM-Bluemix/insurance-orders) |

-This service is part of the larger [CloudCo Insurance](https://github.com/IBM-Bluemix/cloudco-insurance) project.
+This service is part of the larger [Cloud Insurance Co.](https://github.com/IBM-Bluemix/cloudco-insurance) project.

 # Overview

-A Node.js app that serves as an API into the orders database for the [CloudCo Insurance](https://github.com/IBM-Bluemix/cloudco-insurance).
+A Node.js app that serves as an API into the orders database for the [Cloud Insurance Co.](https://github.com/IBM-Bluemix/cloudco-insurance).
 To store the insurance policy orders, we use a [Cloudant NoSQL DB][cloudant_url].

 In order to deploy the full set of microservices involved in the insurance-store demo, check out the [insurance-toolchain repo][toolchain_url].
 Otherwise, you can deploy just the app by following the steps here.